BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail_attachment_plus/working with MAP/defaults document.md

 When you have made all the changes to your attachments, you can send your mail as usual by clicking **"Send email"**.

 ![](images/apps/attachmentdocumentmail.PNG)

-### Mail with standard attachments per document - without the Mail Experience